quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 the available bandwidth.

-To enable a sender to respond	to potential network congestion in a timely fashion, at least one acknowledgement per round trip is needed if there are unacknowledged ack-eliciting packets in flight.
+To enable a sender to respond	to potential network congestion in a timely fashion, at least one acknowledgement per round trip is needed when there are unacknowledged ack-eliciting packets in flight.

 A sender can accomplish this by setting the Request Max Ack